“A wise man will hear and increase in learning, and a man of understanding will acquire wise counsel.” Proverbs 1:5

 I’m thankful for the people in my life who are wiser than me, and willing to invest in my life.

-If you need some wise, godly counsel in your life, here are a few simple ways you can surround yourself with wisdom.
+If you need some wise, godly counsel in your life, here are five basic ways you can surround yourself with wisdom.

 - Open God’s Word.
 The first place each of us should start when seeking wisdom is God’s Word.
 Godly men, under the inspiration of the Holy Spirit, wrote down their experiences and letters so that we can grow in our faith.